stamen/mapbox-gl-style-build/README.md

 - Decide which styles will be built
 - Decide which style is the "base" or "default" style
 - Decide what the primary differentiators of your styles are to use for `context` in layers (can be style id if no larger grouping makes sense)
-- Keep layer ids for layers with the same styling/intention the same across styles
+- Keep layer ids for layers with the same styling/intention consistent across styles
-- Make styles consistent where they can be
+- Make layer styling consistent where it can be

 ### Workflow implications of build system